 Since its launch, the Hamilton Project has released dozens of papers, hosted events for thousands of attendees, and published two books — all on a wide range of issues, from economic security, to energy, to health care.
 With groundbreaking papers and thought-provoking public events, the Project continues to make an immediate impact in policy-making circles.

 The Hamilton Project is led by Diane Whitmore Schanzenbach, who is also a Professor Social Policy and Economics at Northwestern University.
 Schanzenbach follows a prestigious group of former directors, all of whom have played significant roles in public service.
 The founding director of The Hamilton Project was Peter R. Orszag, who went on to become director of the Congressional Budget Office and then director of the White House Office of Management and Budget.
-The following director was Jason Furman, who now serves as the Chairman of the President’s Council of Economic Advisers.
+The following director was Jason Furman, who subsequently served as chairman of the President’s Council of Economic Advisers and is now a senior fellow at the Peterson Institute for International Economics.
 Douglas W. Elmendorf, who subsequently directed the Congressional Budget Office and is now Dean of the Kennedy School at Harvard University, was the third director.
 Michael Greenstone, the Milton Friedman Professor of Economics at the University of Chicago and a former chief economist for the President’s Council of Economic Advisers, and Melissa S. Kearney, professor of Economics at the University of Maryland were the fourth and fifth directors, respectively.

 The Project is named after Alexander Hamilton, the nation’s first Treasury Secretary, who laid the foundation for the modern American economy.
 An immigrant born into poverty and self-schooled in his early years, Hamilton symbolizes the traditional American values of opportunity and upward mobility that motivate the Project’s work.
 He fostered the nation’s capital markets, encouraged commerce, and stood for sound fiscal policy.